-Who knew STEM and specifically, physics could be so much fun?
+Who knew STEM and, specifically, physics could be so much fun?
 We did!
 Want to learn how to make a simple catapult with popsicle sticks?
-This Popsicle stick catapult design is an AWESOME STEM activity for kids of all ages!
-Exploring physics has never been so exciting for kids because everyone loves to launch stuff into the air.
-A catapult made out of popsicle sticks is the perfect kids’ activity for simple physics.
+This popsicle stick catapult design is an AWESOME STEM activity for kids of all ages!
+Get the step by step instructions to make a simple catapult out of popsicle sticks and learn all about how a catapult works.
+Your kids will be flinging objects in no time!

 • 10 Jumbo Popsicle Sticks